 Don't Let the Camino Difficulty Level Scare You

 Yes, the Camino is physically demanding.
-The statistics from the Pilgrim's Office show that only about 50% of the people who register and begin walking in St. Jean Pied-de-Port make it to Santiago de Compostela.
-However, if you plan well and go at your own pace, you will set yourself up to finish what you start.
+Statistics show that about 50% of the people who register and begin walking in SJPP make it to Santiago.
+However, you can be someone who does what you set out to do.
+Plan well and go at your own pace, you will set yourself up to finish what you start.
 Do some preparation back home, and listen to your body as you walk the Camino.